flashbots/suave-geth/README.md

 ### Changes to RPC methods

-1. New `IsConfidential` and `ExecutionNode` fields are added to TransactionArgs, used in `eth_sendTransaction` and `eth_call` methods.
+1. New `IsConfidential` and `KettleAddress` fields are added to TransactionArgs, used in `eth_sendTransaction` and `eth_call` methods.
-If `IsConfidential` is set to true, the call will be performed as a confidential call, using the `ExecutionNode` passed in for constructing `ConfidentialComputeRequest`.
+If `IsConfidential` is set to true, the call will be performed as a confidential call, using the `KettleAddress` passed in for constructing `ConfidentialComputeRequest`.
 `SuaveTransaction` is the result of `eth_sendTransaction`!

 2. New optional argument - `confidential_data` is added to `eth_sendRawTransaction`, `eth_sendTransaction` and `eth_call` methods.